History of narcissism: Before Freud

-Sigmund Freud
+Freud

-Ernest Jones tells us that 'at a meeting of the Vienna Psycho-Analytical Society on 10 November 1909 Freud had declared that narcissism was a necessary intermediate stage between auto-erotism and object-love'.
-The following year in his "Leonardo" he described publicly for the first time how 'the growing youngster...finds his love objects on the path of narcissism, since Greek myths call a youth Narcissus, whom nothing pleased so much as his own mirror image'.
-Although Freud only published a single paper exclusively devoted to narcissism called On Narcissism: An Introduction, in 1914, 'Narcissism was soon to take a central place in his thinking'.
+According to Ernest Jones, in 1909 Freud declared that "narcissism was a necessary intermediate stage between auto-erotism and object-love".
+The following year in his "Leonardo" he described publicly for the first time how "the growing youngster...finds his love objects on the path of narcissism, since Greek myths call a youth Narcissus, whom nothing pleased so much as his own mirror image".
+Although Freud only published a single paper exclusively devoted to narcissism, called On Narcissism: An Introduction (1914), the concept took on an increasingly central place in his thinking.

 Primary narcissism

 Freud suggested that exclusive self-love might not be as abnormal as previously thought and might even be a common component in the human psyche.
-He argued that narcissism "is the libidinal complement to the egoism of the instinct of self-preservation," or, more simply, the desire and energy that drives one’s instinct to survive.
+He argued that narcissism "is the libidinal complement to the egoism of the instinct of self-preservation."
 He referred to this as primary narcissism.

 According to Freud, people are born without a sense of themselves as individuals, or ego.
-The ego develops during infancy and the early part of childhood, only when the outside world, usually in the form of parental controls and expectations, intrudes upon primary narcissism, teaching the individual about the nature and standards of his social environment from which he can form the ideal ego, an image of the perfect self towards which the ego should aspire.
-'As it evolved, the ego distanced itself from primary narcissism, formed an ego-ideal, and proceeded to cathect objects'.
+The ego develops during infancy and the early part of childhood, when the outside world, usually in the form of parental communications, definitions and expectations, intrudes upon primary narcissism, teaching the individual about the nature of his or her social environment, from which the ego ideal, an image of the perfect self towards which the ego should aspire, can be formed.
+"As it evolved, the ego distanced itself from primary narcissism, formed an ego-ideal, and proceeded to cathect objects".

 Freud regarded all libidinous drives as fundamentally sexual and suggested that ego libido (libido directed inwards to the self) cannot always be clearly distinguished from object-libido (libido directed to persons or objects outside oneself).

-An aspect frequently associated with primary narcissism appears in an earlier essay, 'Totem and Taboo,' in which Freud describes his observations of children and primitive people.
-What he observed was called magical thinking, such as the belief that a person can impact reality by wishing or willpower.
-It demonstrates a belief in the self as powerful and able to change external realities, which Freud believed was part of normal human development.